 Culloden is a tiny city located in the state of Georgia.
-With a population of 212 people and just one neighborhood, Culloden is the 473rd largest community in Georgia.
+With a population of 219 people and just one neighborhood, Culloden is the 473rd largest community in Georgia.
+Culloden has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Culloden real estate is some of the most expensive in Georgia, although Culloden house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Culloden is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Culloden is a city of service providers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Culloden who work in law enforcement and fire fighting (26.24%), maintenance occupations (9.93%), and teaching (6.38%).
+There are especially a lot of people living in Culloden who work in law enforcement and fire fighting (20.47%), management occupations (12.56%), and maintenance occupations (9.77%).

 The overall crime rate in Culloden is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.